 According to a report on MLive, Robert Kaplin, a Region 5 director for the EPA, said: “No reasonable plant operator would have given the go-ahead and in fact they didn’t.
 It was a mistake.
 It was rushed.
 It was hurried […] It shouldn’t have happened.”

-Instead of it never happening, the poor folks in Flint have had to deal with this for nearly four years now.
+Instead of it never happening, the poor folks in Flint have had to deal with this for three years now.

 Flint, Michigan already has a number of issues going against it.
 40.1% of the people living in Flint live below the poverty line.
 This makes Flint the second most-poverty stricken city of its size in the United States.